WeAreDOPE/StarSense/README.md

 ## Dynamic styles
 All the dynamic styles are generated in the file **_includes/styles.html** which is imported in the header.html in the same dir.
 The header is included in every page. **styles.html** uses variables to define global site colors according to the site's branding.
 These variables may be changed in **_config.yml**.
 At the _includes folder you can also find the menu-bar.html, the menu.html, the footer.html and the breadcrumb.html.
 If you want to change css rules all the css are in the **_sass** folder in the **main.scss**

+## Other pages
+If you want to make a paragraph appear like a banner with paddings and background color, in the markdown file of the page prepend the class {:.banner} (before the paragraph)